 The main prisoner is having none of it and promptly shoots a hole through one of the yakuza.
 The gangster drops down dead and, moments later, is back up again, a shuffling zombie.
 He kills, gets killed, and the prisoner takes off back into the forest, dragging the girl along with him.

 This leads to the next two hours of people finding zombies, fighting zombies, the humans finding each other, fighting, more humans arriving, more zombies fighting, more people fighting.
 Versus is a rare movie where it’s fair to describe it as non-stop action.
 There’s some story that ties things together.
 We know from the opening crawl that the forest is one of 666 gateways to other worlds, places of power, and this one resurrects the dead.
 But that’s just an excuse for fights and gags and gag-filled fights.

-The characters are broadly defined: the prisoner, apparently in jail for multiple horrible murders, is arrogant and selfish, but still decides to drag the girl away from the yakuza.
-The four yakuza are, as follows: a guy with glasses, a guy with a ponytail, a short guy, and a weird guy in a suit.
-The weird guy in a suit is the most incorrigible ham in the film, in a way that could be terribly annoying but I found wildly entertaining, and he just gets weirder as the movie goes on.
+The characters are broadly defined: the prisoner, apparently in jail for multiple horrible murders, is arrogant and selfish but still decides to drag the girl away from the yakuza.
+The four yakuza are as follows: a guy with glasses, a guy with a ponytail, a short guy, and a weird guy in a suit.
+The weird guy in a suit is the most incorrigible ham in the film, in a way that could be terribly annoying, but I found it wildly entertaining, and he just gets weirder as the movie goes on.

 The second disc with the Ultimate Versus version contains yet another commentary by the director and cast, in Japanese, and an archival video feature, Sakigake!
 Otoko versus Juku (19 min) about the shooting of new footage for Ultimate Versus.
 There is also a booklet with an essay by Tom Mes, an interview with Kitamura by Tom Mes, and an essay by the director.